holochain/holochain-rust/doc/holochain_101/src/conductors.md

 - exposing APIs to securely make function calls into the Zome functions of DNA instances
 - accepting information concerning the cryptographic keys and agent info to be used for identity and signing, and passing it into Holochain
 - establishing "bridging" between DNA instances
-- serving files for web based user interfaces
+- serving files for web based user interfaces that connect to these DNA instances over the interfaces

 Those are the basic functions of a Conductor, but in addition to that, a Conductor also allows for the configuration of the networking module for Holochain, enables logging, and if you choose to, exposes APIs at a special 'admin' level that allows for the dynamic configuration of the Conductor while it runs.
 By default, configuration of the Conductor is done via a static configuration file, written in [TOML](https://github.com/toml-lang/toml).